 Cut-stubble treatments involve the application of an herbicide with soil activity at the time of or soon after a brushy area has been mowed.
 Resprouting stumps are controlled when their roots take up the soil-active herbicide.
-The right-of-way and industrial areas are not left with large, standing dead trees.
+The right-of-way is not left with large, standing dead trees.